penrose/penrose/packages/docs-site/blog/2023/06/13/staged-layout.md

 > [A]t some point it becomes hard to strike a balance between many competing constraints and objectives.
 Anyone who has ever worked with continuous optimization knows the challenge: you want to simultaneously optimize $f(x)$ and $g(x)$, but if $f$ and $g$ differ on what they consider "good" states $x$, then they will effectively compete—usually reaching a solution that nobody likes.
 > ...designing constraints and objectives becomes (very) hard when you're laying out the diagram all at once, because everything affects everything.

-So far, we've managed to create all of diagrams by carefully designing our constraints and objectives to work together.
+So far, we've managed to create diagrams by carefully designing our constraints and objectives to work together.
 This is a painstaking process that often involved modifying the Penrose system itself.
 Clearly, we need a better solution.

 ## Layout is often done in multiple stages by hand